minggangli1030/minggangli1030.github.io/_pages/about.md

   - /about.html
 ---

-I’m an undergrad at UC Berkeley, double majoring in Applied Math (Stats cluster) and Data Science (Econ emphasis), with a CS minor.
-I’m especially interested in applying machine learning to real-world problems.

-You can reach me at minggangli [at] berkeley [dot] edu.
+Hi, I’m Minggang (Martin) Li 🎓 — a UC Berkeley rising sophomore double-majoring in Applied Mathematics and Data Science, with a Computer Science minor.
+I’m passionate about building machine-learning solutions that tackle real-world challenges, from forecasting crypto markets to creating AI-powered tools for social impact.

+When I’m not coding, you’ll find me running, perfecting my matcha rituals, or exploring photography.

+Reach out at minggangli@berkeley.edu.